 Chaco Flip EcoTread - Women's Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-If a great spring and summer are synonymous with water and dirt for you, then the Chaco Flip EcoTread is a smart and fun flip-flop to consider.
+If a fun spring and summer are synonymous with water and dirt for you, then the Flip EcoTread is a smart and fun flip-flop to consider.
 Highly durable and water resistant with decent traction, this sandal has a reputation for ruggedness and longevity for a reason.
 It's easy to clean, easy to wear, and hard not to love.

 The Flip EcoTread is by no means a plush or pillowy sandal.
 Its compact rubber sole is nicely shaped but doesn't provide much cushion, and the textured footbed can be uncomfortable when brand new or if you're not used to it.
 The polyester jacquard straps seem to have a lot of variability from pair to pair as far as tension and texture (this is the number one discrepancy noted in online reviews and when talking to other Chaco owners).
 Additionally, the straps have been mounted into the top of the footbed making the available area near the arch noticeably more narrow — a non-issue for some people and very aggravating for others.
 We had no problems with our tested pair, finding them flexible and supple and overall quite pleasant.
 Our straps were soft right from the get-go, and because they were a bit loose, we had no chaffing issues.